napari/napari/tutorials/viewer.md

+**Under construction**

 # Napari Viewer Tutorial

 Welcome to Napari Viewer Tutorial.
 In this tutorial we will be covering listed topics about the viewer:

 - Starting the viewer
 - Changing between themes of viewer
 - Reordering layers on the viewer
 - Custom keybinding

 ### Starting the viewer

 First start with importing `napari` and
 `skimage.data` for sample data.

 ```python